jrandj/aws-security-specialty/README.md

 1. Recommend methods for host hardening and monitoring.

     * Dedicated instances and dedicated hosts have dedicated hardware.
-Dedicated instances are charged y the instance, and dedicate hosts are charged by the host.
+Dedicated instances are charged by the instance, and dedicate hosts are charged by the host.
 If you have specific regulatory requirements or licensing conditions, choose dedicated hosts.
 Dedicated instances may share the same hardware with other AWS instances from the same account that are not dedicated.

     * EC2 runs on a mixture of Nitro and Xen hypervisors.
 Eventually all EC2 will be based on Nitro.
 Both hypervisors can have guest operating systems running either as Paravirtualisation (PV) or using Hardware Virtual Machine (HVM).